 - 6. Conclusions.
 We have analyzed the errors introduced in various matrix algorithms by the use of block low-rank (BLR) approximations.
 Our analysis provides important new theoretical guarantees, as well as some new insights into the numerical behavior of BLR matrix algorithms in floating-point arithmetic.
 We now gather and summarize our main conclusions. - 6.1.
 Summary.
-We have derived a set of normwise error bounds that share a common point: they are expressed as the sum of two terms: one term is associated with the low-rank truncation errors, whose magnitude can be controlled via the lowrank threshold ε ; the other term is associated with the floating-point errors, whose magnitude depends on the unit roundoff u.
+We have derived a set of normwise error bounds that share a common point: they are expressed as the sum of two terms, one associated with the low-rank truncation errors, whose magnitude can be controlled via the low-rank threshold ε , and the other associated with the floating-point errors, whose magnitude depends on the unit roundoff u.